Permify/go-role/README.md

 // remove one role to user
 err := permify.RemovePermissionsFromUser(1, "edit contact details")

-// You can also remove multiple permissions at once err := permify.RemovePermissionsFromUser(1, []string{"edit contact details", "create contact"})
+// you can also remove multiple permissions at once err := permify.RemovePermissionsFromUser(1, []string{"edit contact details", "create contact"})
 // or
 err := permify.RemovePermissionsFromUser(1, []uint{1,2})